Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks finds all empty files and dir in the working dir 101-gifs lists all files with the .gif extension in current dir and it's subdir 102-acrostic decodes acrostics
+103-the_biggest_fan passes web servers log into TSV format